socketry/protocol-http/readme.md

   - [Middleware](https://socketry.github.io/protocol-http/guides/middleware/index) - This guide explains how to build and use HTTP middleware with `Protocol::HTTP::Middleware`.

-  - [Hypertext References](https://socketry.github.io/protocol-http/guides/hypertext-references/index) - This guide explains how to use `Protocol::HTTP::Reference` for constructing and manipulating hypertext references (URLs with parameters).

-  - [URL Parsing](https://socketry.github.io/protocol-http/guides/url-parsing/index) - This guide explains how to use `Protocol::HTTP::URL` for parsing and manipulating URL components, particularly query strings and parameters.

   - [Streaming](https://socketry.github.io/protocol-http/guides/streaming/index) - This guide gives an overview of how to implement streaming requests and responses.

   - [Design Overview](https://socketry.github.io/protocol-http/guides/design-overview/index) - This guide explains the high level design of `protocol-http` in the context of wider design patterns that can be used to implement HTTP clients and servers.